c-ayd/Cayd.AspNetCore.ExecutionResult/README.md

 ## About
-This is a result pattern library for ASP.NET Core that handles success and error flows in services and CQRS-based architectures.
+This is a result pattern library that handles success and error flows in services and CQRS-based architectures for ASP.NET Core.
 It abstracts HTTP status codes into result and error classes such as `ExecOk<TValue>`, `ExecNoContent<TValue>`, `ExecBadRequest`, `ExecInternalServerError` etc. and supports implicit default success (`200 OK`) and default error (`400 Bad Request`) handling.

 ## How to Use
 After installing the package, you can use `ExecResult<TValue>` for returning types of your services or CQRS handlers.